Model Y News: This Might Be How The Crossover EV Might Actually Look Like

 The Tesla Model Y had existed in the rumor mill long before its first preview image was released.
 Just recently, Tesla CEO Elon Musk unveiled the first official teaser image for the upcoming crossover SUV, and it managed to get the whole EV community extremely excited.
 While the existence of the Model Y’s official teaser photo is already a welcome update to the development of the vehicle, a noted graphic artist has taken the unveiled concept a step further, creating what could very well be the closest, most accurate portrayal of the Model Y to date.

 The Model Y concept was created by Peisert Design graphic artist Jan Peisert, who based the vehicle’s overall look from the EV maker’s recently released teaser image, as well as design cues from Tesla’s existing vehicles, the Model 3 and Model X, according to a Teslarati report.
-Using a number of nifty Photoshop tricks, Peisert was able to adopt the Model X’s flared stance and the Model 3’s front fascia to come up with the overall design of the Model Y concept.
-These coupled, with the outline provided in the teaser image for the upcoming crossover EV, resulted in a pretty clear picture of what the Tesla Model Y might actually be like.
+Using many nifty Photoshop tricks, Peisert was able to adopt the Model X’s flared stance and the Model 3’s front fascia to come up with the overall design of the Model Y concept.
+These, coupled with the outline provided in the teaser image for the upcoming crossover EV, resulted in a pretty clear picture of what the Tesla Model Y might actually be like.

 One thing that Peisert did not adopt in his Model Y concept, however, was the lack of mirrors in Tesla’s recently released teaser image.
 When the Model Y teaser was unveiled, many Tesla fans immediately noticed that the outline of the crossover EV did not include any side mirrors, which was a curious design choice, to say the least.